CIS 1130: Windows Basics

 CIS1130 is a requirement for the COD Microcomputer Specialist degree and several COD certificates.

-In addition to the textbooks, one will need a computer with Windows 7, a Web browser and Internet access.
+In addition to the textbooks, one will need a computer with Windows 7 or Windows 8, a Web browser and Internet access.

 Should I Take CIS 1130 Online?

 Experience indicates that students most successful in an online version of a course are students who work with computers on a regular basis and are comfortable with online interaction.

 If you have never before enrolled in an online course, visit the COD web site, Succeeding

 in Internet Courses

 , to determine if this method of study works

 will also guide you in your decision.
 Finally, Frequently